sujato/bendall-cv/README.md

 - `||`, `|` dandas as in the manuscript (use upright danda rather than slash as in Hinuber).
 - `//` wrap line numbers in slash
 - `{}` folio numbers (no need to add PTS vol/page numbers)

+## Issues with the transcription

+In the scanned version of von Hinuber's text that is uploaded here, the square brackets `[` can sometimes appear like dandas `|`.
+Be aware that there are no straight dandas in von Hinuber's text, he only uses slash `/`.
+So if it looks like danda, it's a square bracket!